wrewsama/obsidian-vault/Source Materials/Books/Option Volatility and Pricing.md

     - P/L due to changes in notional value are transferred between parties by the exchange
 - _Clearinghouse_: entity that ensures _market integrity_: each counterparty fulfils their responsibility in the trade

+> Note: dropped for now, may resume in the future

 ---
 Source: https://www.goodreads.com/book/show/119373.Option_Volatility_Pricing